Sikh intervention in Gilgit

-The Sikh Intervention in Gilgit (1842–1844) was a military expedition by the Sikh Empire to secure control of the region following the death of its ruler, Sikander Shah, who was killed by Gohar Aman of Yasin.
+The Sikh Intervention in Gilgit (1842–1843) was a military expedition by the Sikh Empire to conquer the valleys of Gilgit and Astore.
+Following the death of Raja of Gilgit, Sikander Shah, who was killed by Raja Gohar Aman of Yasin, his brother Karim Khan went to Kashmir to ask for help.
 The Kashmir Governor of the Sikh Empire, Sheikh Ghulam Mohi-ud-Din, dispatched a Sikh force led by Colonel Nathu Shah.
-The Sikh forces defeated Gohar Aman, established a garrison, and reinstated Karim Khan, the brother of the late Sikander Shah, as a vassal.
+The Sikh forces defeated Gohar Aman, established a garrison, and reinstated Karim Khan as a vassal.

 Background

-The northwestern part of Kashmir, consisting of Gilgit, Hunza, and Chitral, is surrounded by the Hindu Kush and Karakoram ranges.
+The northwestern part of the Kashmir region, consisting of Gilgit, Hunza, and Chitral, is surrounded by the Hindu Kush and Karakoram ranges.

-Historically, this region was bordered by Afghanistan, China, and the Russian Empire, therefore being high of strategic importance.
-The region was once ruled by a Muslim Dardic clan closely related to the Chaks of Kashmir, who ruled the Kashmir area until their fall in 1586.
-The Muslim Dardic tribes of the region were often hostile to one another and resisted foreign rule.
-Among them, the most powerful was the Kushwaqt family, which held a fragile dominance over the other tribes.
+Historically, the region lay between areas corresponding to present-day Afghanistan and Xinjiang, and routes leading into Central Asia, a position that later gave it strategic importance.
+The region was historically dominated by Muslim Dardic (Indo-Aryan) clans closely related to the Chaks of Kashmir, whose authority persisted at the local level despite increasing internal fragmentation.
+These Dardic tribes were frequently hostile to one another and resisted sustained external control.
+Among them, the most powerful was the Khushwaqt family of Yasin, which exercised a loose and contested dominance over neighboring clans.

 Gohar Aman's Invasion of Gilgit

-The Gilgit region was marked by tribal warfare and blood feuds, especially after the death of Raja Tahir Shah of Nagir, who succumbed to an illness.
-Gohar Aman, the eldest son of Mulk Imam, became the ruler of Yasin and sought to expand his influence.
-Taking advantage of Raja Tahir Shah's illness, Gohar Aman invaded Gilgit but was repelled by Raja Najam of Punial.
-Later, Gohar Aman launched a second invasion but was once again repulsed by Raja Najam.
+Gohar Aman of Yasin, who belonged to the Khushwaqt family, became the ruler of the Yasin principality and sought to expand his influence in the surrounding region.
+By 1842, the Gilgit region was marked by tribal warfare and blood feuds, which intensified following the death of Raja Tahir Shah of Nagar.
+Taking advantage of this instability, Gohar Aman launched his first invasion of Gilgit but was repelled by Raja Najam of Punial.
+A second invasion followed shortly thereafter, but this attempt was likewise repulsed.

 In 1836, Sikander Shah rose to power in Gilgit while Gohar Aman was consolidating his strength.
-To counter him, Sikander Shah sent assassins to eliminate Gohar Aman, but the plan failed.
-Gohar Aman had successfully taken control of Chitral and, with a thousand men, launched his Third invasion of Gilgit.
-Sikander Shah was unable to engage Gohar Aman in a pitched battle and was besieged in Sankar by the Yasin forces.
-After nine months of resistance, the provisions ran out, forcing Sikander Shah to surrender to Gohar Aman.
-However, he was executed ten days later.
+Sikander Shah attempted to neutralize the Yasin ruler by sending assassins, but the effort failed.
+Having secured control over Chitral, Gohar Aman assembled a force of around a thousand men and launched a third invasion of Gilgit.
+Sikander Shah avoided a pitched battle and was besieged by Yasin forces at Sankar in 1840.
+After nine months, provisions were exhausted, forcing him to surrender.
+He was executed ten days later.